PavlidisLab/rnaseq-pipeline/README.md

 If you already have them installed on your machine, you can simply edit the configuration file described in the next section to point to existing executables.

 # Getting started
-The most important step is to set your configuration file.

 ## Creating/Updating configuration
+The most important step to get this pipeline working is to set your configuration file.

 The bulk of how this pipeline works relies on a main configuration file (in etc/common.cfg) as well as "modes" to run tasks with modified configurations (see etc/modes/* for some examples).

 To start, you can copy `etc/common.cfg.EXAMPLE` to `etc/common.cfg`.
 The `.EXAMPLE` file shows a set up where the pipeline is installed in `/home/$USERNAME/Pipelines/`.
 If you want to install it somewhere else, change the `$ROOT_DIR`.
 There's also a separate `RESULTS_DIR` and `SCRATCH_DIR` which you can either leave the same as `ROOT_DIR` or point to different locations.
 For example, we do this to avoid storing raw data in locations with limited storage, so we set `DATA=$SCRATCH_DIR/Data`, and we can change `$SCRATCH_DIR` to point to a location with more storage if needed.

+## Using modes

+Modes are configuration files that are loaded after `common.cfg` to overides the settings, for example changing the download directory, or increasing the CPU count.
+See [etc/README.md](https://github.com/PavlidisLab/rnaseq-pipeline/blob/master/etc/README.md) or have a look at some [existing examples](https://github.com/PavlidisLab/rnaseq-pipeline/blob/master/etc/modes/).

 # Automated processing